Abdirahman Abdishakur Warsame: Early life and education

 Abdirahman Abdishakur was born in Bulobarde town in Hiiraan region on March 22 1964 He is from the Habar Gidir Family Hawiye He completed his primary and secondary education in Bulobarde, before receiving a Bachelor of Law from International University of Africa in Khartoum, Sudan, Specialising in Comparative Law, in 1997.
 He received a Master of Laws, Specialised in Constitutions Law, from the National University of Malaysia in 2002.

 Career

 He was imam of Finsbury Park Mosque, taking over when Abu Hamza was arrested.
 Before joining politics, Warsame helped found the Somali Concern Group and the Somali Diaspora Conference.
 He was the executive director of Muslim Welfare Centre, the third largest centre in the United Kingdom, between 2004 and 2007.
 He was editor in chief of Goobjoog News Online and a deputy chief editor with Hiral Magazine in London.
 He is a member of the Royal Institute of International Affairs (Chatham House).

 He was the chief negotiator representing the Alliance for the Re-liberation of Somalia during the Somali reconciliations held in Djibouti between 2008 and 2009, which ultimately led to the formation of the Transitional Federal Government.

-On 24 May 2022, Warsame was appointed Special Envoy for Drought and Climate Change by President Hassan Cheikh Mohamoud (Xasan Sheekh Maxamuud).
+On 24 May 2022, Warsame was appointed Special Envoy for Drought and Climate Change by President Hassan Sheikh Mohamoud (Xasan Sheekh Maxamuud).